Amol4641/KnowYourGST/README.md

 # KnowYourGST
 ## Resposive GST caculator web application.
-## It will be helpful for Manufacturer, Wholesaler & Retailer to calculate the GST and selling prize of the product.
+## It will be helpful for Manufacturer, wholesaler & retailer to calculate the GST and selling prize of the product.
 ## ***Click on the link to check the application*** (https://amol4641.github.io/KnowYourGST/)
-## Tried to use the concept of data binding .
+## Tried to use the concept of data binding which will help to calculate results for variable product cost input.
 <ul>
  How to Use:
-<li> Fill the data in Production Cost & profit percentage box
+<li> Fill the data in production cost input box & profit percentage input box.
   <li>Select the respective tax slab
-  <li>Corresponding values will be shown in result box
+  <li>Corresponding values will be shown in result section.
-  <li>Use custom GST tax slab input if required gst tax slab is not availabel
+  <li>Use custom GST tax slab input if required gst tax slab is not availabel in the blocks.
 <ul>